PLP 14 – Sound Like Native Speakers

 Learn how to improve your English pronunciation and sound like native speakers in episode 14 of the Power Learning Podcast!

-In Episode 14, we finish month 11 of the fluency journey of our Master English Conversation Scholarship Contest winners, discuss how to sound like native speakers and finally reveal the progress of one of the winners!
+In Episode 14, we finish month 11 of the fluency journey of our Master English Conversation Scholarship Contest winners, discuss how to speak like a native English speaker and finally reveal the progress of one of the winners!
 Listen to hear the great progress of Jaroslava, one of our fantastic members from the Czech Republic, and discover one of my best tips for improving your English pronunciation in 3 simple steps.

 Enjoy this Power Learning Podcast episode, and let us know what you think in the comments!